Deputies arrest second suspect in Capitol One armed robbery

 McElveen matched the physical description of one of the robbers from the bank employees.
 One of the bank employees also said she heard one of the robbers speak with a New Orleans accent.
 McElveen, the report says, is originally from New Orleans.

-Deputies booked McElveen into Parish Prison on one count of armed robbery, where he remained in lieu of $100,000 bail late Friday afternoon.
-Trim, McElveen's alleged accomplice, was arrested on the same count Tuesday.
+Deputies booked McElveen on a count of armed robbery into Parish Prison, where he remained in lieu of $100,000 bail late Friday afternoon.
+Trim, McElveen's alleged accomplice, was arrested on the same count on Tuesday.